whage/whage.github.io/_posts/2022-09-11-what-i-learned-today.md

 See [Linux ate my ram][linux-ate].
 Check "Available" instead of "Free".
 Linux memory management is complex.
 See `/proc/meminfo`.

+> Linux performs all file I/O through the page cache.
+Writes are implemented as simply marking as dirty the
+> corresponding pages in the page cache; the flusher threads then periodically write back to disk any dirty pages.
+> Reads are implemented by returning the data from the page cache; if the data is not yet in the cache, it is first populated.
+> [difference between Buffers and Cached][buff-vs-cached]

 Questions

 Difference between `virbr0` and `virbr0-nic`.
 Why one has an IP address configured by default and the other doesn't?